qirun-chen/coding-tips/Python.md

     string_variable = StringVar()

 ### Start a local server
-cd your target directory, and then `python -m http.server 8082`. open your broswer, input http://localhost:8082/, and now you get access to files in the directory. use when your program has to get access to the local files. for example, Js code in html needs to open the local csv files.
+Cd your target directory, and then `python -m http.server 8082`.
+Open your broswer, input http://localhost:8082/, and now you get access to files in the directory.
+Use when your program has to get access to the local files.
+For example, Js code in html needs to open the local csv files.